Mindfulness is a Life Skill

 A growing body of research on mindfulness education with children and adolescents highlight its many overall benefits:

-- Better focus, concentration & memory levels
+- Better focus, concentration and memory levels

 - Decreases in anxiety, stress & depression levels